Selecting a tennis racket is no easy task.

-Starting out as the original gut string manufacturer all the way back in 1875, they have went from strength to strength all the way up until now.
-They currently have multiple professional players under contract using their equipment and promoting their brand, which is now one of the most recognisable in modern day tennis!
+Starting out as the original gut string manufacturer all the way back in 1875, they have gone from strength to strength all the way up until now.
+They currently have multiple professional players under contract using their equipment and promoting their brand, which is now one of the most recognizable in modern-day tennis!

 Which Pro Players Use Babolat Rackets?